arjankoning1/endftables/README.md

 # ENDFTABLES
-ENDFTABLES is a software package for the processing ENDF-6 format nuclear data libraries into x-y tables, with one file per reaction channel.
+ENDFTABLES is a software package for the processing ENDF-6 format nuclear data libraries into x-y(-dy) tables, with one file per reaction channel.

 ## Documentation and reference
 A description of the code and its options can be found in the [ENDFTABLES tutorial (pdf)](https://github.com/arjankoning1/endftables/blob/main/doc/tools.pdf).